 Yes, rates vary according to the task.
 The mean for proofreading was $55 per hour, for copyediting $65 per hour and for substantive or structural editing $74 per hour (2016, IPed Survey of Editors).
 Most respondents used these rates as a basis for project quotes.

 If you go back in time, average national hourly rates for editing have not changed much in the past eight years.
-(It was reported as $66 an hour in 2009).
+I still base editing quotes on $67 an hour, unless for corporate work.

-Many authors question the total price of Australian book editing; we understand that it seems a lot when compared to Indian, American, or other ‘editors’.
-The effort put into editing and working with clients never drops off as the years pass… in fact, the rate of change has accelerated.
-Now, most editors need to pay for word processing and desktop publishing software, invoicing program, Acrobat Pro, website hosting, domains, securing our website, as well as professional memberships and extended training.
+Many authors question the total price of Australian book editing.
+Perhaps it seems a lot when compared to Indian, American, or other editors.
+The effort put into editing and helping clients never drops off as the years pass… in fact, the rate of change has accelerated.
+Now, most editors need to pay for word processing and desktop publishing software, invoicing program, Acrobat Pro, website hosting, domain name, securing our website, as well as professional memberships and extended training.

-Brisbane book editors should really be charging well over $100 an hour, considering all the years of experience leading to being adept at editing.
-For example, in the ’90s, I was sub-editing an investing newsletter and learning proofreaders’ marks as I laid out Successful Personal Investing.
+Brisbane book editors should really be charging a minimum of $100 an hour, considering all the years of experience leading to being adept at editing.
+For example, in 1995 I was sub-editing an investing newsletter and learning proofreaders’ marks as we laid out Successful Personal Investing.
+This is now 25 YEARS ago, years which have been spent writing, editing, or learning other skills.

 But most editors don’t charge that much, perhaps because we enjoy the task and want to keep book editing affordable for serious authors.
 And that’s something worth celebrating.